 Tyler's career began in 2008, writing and performing with the rock band I Anthem.
 After releasing two EPs and an LP, I Anthem achieved moderate success with multiple songs breaking the Top 10 on Billboard's Rock Chartsand music featured on MTV and NASCAR.
 In 2015, Edwards launched his solo career with a 6-song EP, Too Young for Love and moved across the country to Seattle, Washington.
 Since relocating to Seattle, Tyler has cultivated a strong grassroots following, building from open-mics to selling out notable venues around the city.
 The stark honesty and passion that make his live shows so compelling also translates into his recorded work.

 A Few Good Hearts was produced and engineered by Jesse Proctor in his basement studio, Wildlife Sanctuary.
 "Working with Jesse was amazing.
 He has a great ear for rhythm and space.
 I love that this record sounds like me but also has his imprint as well.
 I grew a lot through the whole process and much of that is due to Jesse.
 I wanted the record to sound polished and organic and I felt the limitations and freedom of a basement would create something genuine."
 The band is Bill Panks (violin), Aleida Gehrels (viola), Devin Daniel (Guitar), Luke Minnich (Bass), Ben Libay (Drums) and Mike Piper (Piano).

-Tyler and his band will be touring across the U.S. this summer and will be celebrating the release of A Few Good Hearts.
+Tyler and his band will be touring in 2017 celebrating the release of A Few Good Hearts.